PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -Better matched the colors of the hold bottomcaps.

+-Mirrored the hold bottomcaps horizontally so the lighting doesn't look off.

 -The same active roll bottomcap fix as Cel as they use the same roll graphics.

 ====================